Dr. David R. Greenwood

-- An April 23rd 2014 interview on CBC Radio One (Winnipeg) with Marilyn Maki about my research can be found here.
+- An April 23rd 2014 interview on CBC Radio One (Winnipeg) with Marilyn Maki about Dr Greenwood’s research can be found here.

-- Click here to read a July 8th 2014 story on CBC online and a Winnipeg CTV news broadcast about our recent discovery of a fossil tapir and hedgehog from the Eocene Driftwood Canyon fossil site in British Columbia.
+- Click here to read a July 8th 2014 story on CBC online and a Winnipeg CTV news broadcast about our discovery of a fossil tapir and hedgehog from the Eocene Driftwood Canyon fossil site in British Columbia.

 Thanks to funding from: